Burrell Collection

 The Burrell Collection is a museum in Glasgow, Scotland, managed by Glasgow Museums.
 It houses the art collection of Sir William Burrell and Constance, Lady Burrell.
-The museum reopened on 29 March 2022 with free entry, having been closed for refurbishment since 23 October 2016.
+The museum opened in 1983 and reopened on 29 March 2022 following a major refurbishment.
+It was announced as the winner of the Art Fund Museum of the Year in July 2023.
+It is the only non-national museum to be the outright winner twice.

 History

 The eclectic collection was acquired over many years by Sir William Burrell, a wealthy Glasgow shipping magnate and art collector, and his wife Constance, Lady Burrell, who then gave it to the city of Glasgow Corporation in 1944.
 Throughout his collecting career, Burrell lent many of the works in his collection to special exhibitions and for display in museums.
 Sometime c.
 1930, he decided that he was going to donate his entire collection to the public.

 Burrell then began the process of finding a home for the remaining 6,000 items.
 He initially wanted it to go to London, which he saw as the centre of the art world.
 He approached the Westminster government with the idea that he would leave his collection to the nation as a separate government institution, like the Wallace Collection.
 Although the government took the offer seriously, it had more pressing wartime priorities.
 Burrell then approached London County Council with a similar offer.
 Negotiations got to an advanced stage, but in the end the cost of maintaining the collection proved too much and the offer was declined.

 Burrell then turned to Glasgow.
 He had already gifted 48 paintings and 30 prints to the Kelvingrove Art Gallery and Museum in 1925, and much of his collection was already on semi-permanent display there, particularly the Chinese works.
-The museum had recently appointed Dr T. J. Honeyman as director, a man whom Burrell admired and trusted.
+The museum had recently appointed Tom Honeyman as director, a man whom Burrell admired and trusted.
 His influence was instrumental in Burrell's final decision to offer his collection to the city of Glasgow.